abhirajadhikary06/EcoMate/README.md

-[# EcoMate

 EcoMate is a sustainable e-commerce platform designed to promote eco-friendly products.
 Our mission is to encourage responsible consumerism by providing a marketplace for green and sustainable goods.

 ## Features

-- 🛍️ **Eco-Friendly Products** – A curated selection of sustainable and environmentally friendly products.
+🌱 **Crowdsourced Environmental Monitoring** – Empower users to report and visualize climate-related issues on a shared map, fostering community-driven awareness and action.
-- 🔍 **Advanced Search & Filters** – Easily find products based on categories, ratings, and eco-certifications.
+🔍 **Advanced Observation Filters** – Easily explore submitted observations by location, type, or severity to identify trends and areas needing attention.
-- 🛒 **Shopping Checkout** – Seamless buying experience with secure payment options.
-- 🌍 **Carbon Footprint Tracker** – Track the environmental impact of your purchases.
+🛠️ **Actionable Insights Dashboard** – Provide users with personalized recommendations and data-driven insights to reduce their environmental impact.
+🌍 **Carbon Footprint Tracker** – Enable users to monitor their energy usage, transportation habits, and other activities to understand and minimize their carbon footprint.

 ## Installation

 ### Prerequisites

 Ensure you have the following installed:
-- Python 3.8+
+- Python 3.10+
 - Django
 - SQLite
 - Git
+- Frontend(HTML, CSS(Bulma), Javascript)

 ### Steps